eugengoldkin/Level10Enchantment/README.md

 I couldn't find a plugin that would just increase the max levels of some enchantments.
 No chat commands, no permissions, no config files, no useless log messages.
+The only plugin which came near to what I wanted was the mentioned one by koenrad.
+But since he stopped maintaining it, I decided to make my own plugin with Blackjack and Intellij.

 ## Mechanics